 Explore mixing whole foods and natural supplements like CBD for dogs into his kibble, such as lean proteins, eggs, veggies, and fruits.
 Consult a professional and do some research before you make any dietary adjustments or choose any type of CBD for pets.

 Avoid Chemical Products

 Most likely your Border Collie is going to spend time outside, so don’t use chemicals on your lawn.
 Also, avoid household cleaners with harmful chemicals because Collies are curious fellas who will get their faces in every nook and cranny of the house.

 This can’t be stressed enough.
-Border Collies need exercise, exercise, and more exercise.
+The Border Collie dog breed needs exercise, exercise, and more exercise.
 Frustration and pent-up energy lead to depression and destructive behavior which can quickly lead to physiological problems.

 Get To Know Your Vet

 The vet can be expensive, but regular visits will keep your vet familiar with your dog.
-This increases your chances of identifying issues early on and will give you peace of mind that rover’s not hiding any secret medical ailments.
+This increases your chances of identifying any health concern, behavioral changes, or genetic predispositions early on and will give you peace of mind that rover’s not hiding any secret health problems.